Réfrigérateur commercial dans une forêt symbolisant "Quels sont les impacts environnementaux de la réfrigération commerciale?"

 3. Waste Production: The Forgotten Byproduct

-4. Noise Pollution: The Overlooked Disturbance
+4. Noise Pollution: The Overlooked Disruption

-• The Solution: Investing in modern, quieter models and ensuring units are well-maintained can reduce noise levels.
+• The solution: Investing in modern, quieter models and ensuring units are well-maintained can reduce noise levels.
 Soundproofing measures, such as acoustic barriers, can also be beneficial.

 The Bright Side: Sustainable Innovations in Commercial Refrigeration

-• Solar-Powered Units: Harnessing the power of the sun, some commercial refrigeration units are now solar-powered, reducing reliance on non-renewable energy sources.
+• Solar-powered units: Harnessing the power of the sun, some commercial refrigeration units are now solar-powered, reducing reliance on non-renewable energy sources.

 Conclusion: Navigating the Cold Path with AirGreen